How do water catchments work?

 The students enthusiastically drew paper water catchments and communities, and “rained” on their land with water sprays.
 They observed what happened to the water and the land they had drawn.

-This initiative is part of Tetra Tech’s 50th Anniversary STEM Campaign, an ongoing programme committed to leading with science and enhancing the communities where we work.
+This initiative is part of Tetra Tech’s 50th Anniversary STEM Campaign, an ongoing program committed to leading with science and enhancing the communities where we work.
 In 2016, Tetra Tech offices – including Coffey – around the world are completing at least 50 STEM events to help shape the next generation of engineers and scientists.